Ovi3/BurpBeautifier/README.md

 Standalone beautifier panel:
 ![beautifierTab](imgs/beautifierTab.png)

-Options:
+Options panel:
 ![options](imgs/options.png)

-### Options
+Options setting:
+1. `General Options`: Set Max Size of data that should be beautified.
-1. `Enable in MessageEditorTab`: By default, JavaScript and JSON is enable, and HTML and XML is disable cause Burpsuite already beautify these.
+2. `Enable in MessageEditorTab`: By default, JavaScript and JSON is enable, and HTML and XML is disable cause Burpsuite already beautify these.
-2. `Replace PROXY Response`: Enable it if you want to beautify response and replace it.
+3. `Replace PROXY Response`: Enable it if you want to beautify response and replace it.